sealingtech/EDCOP/docs/installation_guide.rst

 Prerequisites
 =============
 In order to begin to install EDCOP the following will be needed:

 #.
-A workstation with Git, Docker and Make installed in order to build the image.
-So far it has been tested to build with both Mac and Linux.
-Docker can be installed here https://docs.docker.com/install/

-#.
-Two or more servers that support the following specs:
+One or more servers that support the following specs:

 - A processor and chipset supporting VT-X and VT-D.  These must be enabled in the BIOS.
 Refer to your system manufacturer for this.
 Dual processor systems are ideal due to to NUMA enhancements.
 The more cores the better.
 - At least 2x nic ports supporting SR-IOV if using Passive only configuration and 4x nic ports if using inline and passive.
 Currently only the Intel XL710 has been tested but others should work.
 For an Intel list of supported cards see here: https://www.intel.com/content/www/us/en/support/articles/000005722/network-and-i-o/ethernet-products.html.